JustinBurrowsDev/TinDog-Website/README.md

 ### What did I learned?

-* How to use Atom and VS code
+* How to use Atom and VS code more efficiently
 * How to find and use official documentation for bootstrap code libraries
 * How to properly implement HTML
 * How to properly implement CSS
 * How to create a NAV bar in HTML